avenpace/django-exchange_rate/README.rst

 ====================
 - Clone this repo by doing 'git clone git@github.com:avenpace/django-exchange_rate.git'
 - Make sure you've put exchange_rate into your INSTALLED_APPS in your settings.py
-- See utils.py for acquire exchange_rate method
+- See utils.py for some exchange_rate method
 - There's a command 'feed_exchange_rate' that will filled exchange_rate.models.ExchangeRate with all current currency exchange rate against base currency that you can define at BASE_CURRENCY on your settings.py
+- You can put base currency symbol for 'feed_exchange_rate' on the first argument, ie: 'manage.py feed_exchange_rate USD' will feed all foreign exchange rate from US Dollar
+- There is templatetag that will give you realtime currency exchange, to use this put '{% load exchange_rate %}' on first template line
+  While to get currency exchange rate, use '{% get_exchange_rate currency_symbol, base_currency_symbol %}